jakobzhao/geog595/06_ai/pe.md

 We can now see geocoded locations that are spatially connected to our book's context on the map.
 However, one location might be mentioned more than once in the book while others are mentioned only once.
 In order to present our data more accurately, let's change the size of our points proportional to how many times they are mentioned in the text.

 Right click on `gay-seattle-places-geocoded` layer and click on `properties`.
 It will pop up a page with many tabs on its left side.
 Click `Symbology` tab.
 Change the selection on very top from `Single Symbol` to `Graduated Symbol`.
 This will allow each data point to be represented differently according to a variable you choose. `Column` variable changes which variable your data points will be presented according to.
 Since we want to change the size of our data points according to their frequencies that they are mentioned, choosee `frequency`.
 Also, change the `method` variable from `color` to `size`.
 We could also use color to show different frequencies, and feel free to try it out.
 Before we click apply, we need to claddify our data to determine which values of frequency correspond to which size of data points.
 Under `classes` tab, change the classification mode to `Natural Breaks (Jenks)` and click `Classify`.
+These design decisions are up to you how you would like to deliver our analysis as geographers.
+Feel free to play with it and find the best visualization for our purpose.

 ![](img/symbology.png)

  Now, we can hit `Ok` and see the change.
 We can see that the context of this book is spatially connected not just to Seattle area, but also connected to worldwide locations including Europe, Africa, South America, and etc.